Chart Color Schemes

 Age

-Mount Hutton - Windale's median age exceeds the national pattern
+Mount Hutton - Windale's population is slightly older than the national pattern